 Another major cause of the odour is bacteria that use urine as a food source.
 The bacteria are present in improperly maintained washrooms.
 These bacteria feed on urine and penetrate porous surfaces, grout and etched porcelain.

 Any flushing urinal has four basic parts: a urinal bowl, a cistern to hold water, a flushing mechanism, and a trap that carries the contents to the drain.
 The flushing mechanisms come in different shapes, sizes and technologies.

-The most basic flushing system is the manual flush that uses a lever to activate the flush.
+The most basic flushing system is the manual flush which uses a lever to activate the flush.
 There are also timed flushing systems that auto-flush at intervals.
-Sensor flush urinals notice when a person in front of it and will flush once the person steps back.
+Sensor flush urinals notice when a person is in front of it and will flush once the person steps back.

 Properties of flushing urinals include: